axelarnetwork/axelarate-community/BTC ETH NODE SETUP.md

   * Under `RPC API`, enable `RPC Server`.
   * Under `RPC API`, look for `RPC Auth`.
 Follow the link and provide a username and password.
 Write down the username and password as you will need it later.
 Copy the generated value and paste it back into the `RPC Auth` field.
   * Under `RPC API`, set `RPC Allow IP Address` as `0.0.0.0/0`.
+  * Under `RPC API`, set `Bind RPC Address` as the public IP address of the bitcoin node.

   Copy the contents of the generated `bitcoin.conf` file and paste it into the file you created in the last step.